 VAT on Electronic Services

-If you supply electronic products (telecommunications, broadcasting and e-services) to non-business customers through online sale youwill need to will comply with the VAT 'place of supply' rules that came into force on 1 January 2015.
+If you supply electronic products (telecommunications, broadcasting and e-services) to non-business customers through online sale you need to will comply with the VAT 'place of supply' rules that came into force on 1 January 2015.
 The rules apply to sales within the EU, where different rates of output VAT apply.

 In simple terms, such sales will now carry VAT at the rate applicable to the country in which the customer is located.
 So, the sale of a web-based product to a customer in France will carry VAT at 19.6 per cent and that VAT will need to be remitted to the French tax authorities.